TheGammaSqueeze/GammaOS/README.md

 Instructions - Upgrading to GammaOS Lite v1.1 from GammaOS / Stock OS with unlocked bootloader
 ----------------------------

+Following these steps will result in a factory reset if you are not already on GammaOS Lite, please make sure to back up all your data before proceeding.

 Video guide here for upgrading your firmware from GammaOS / Modified Stock OS: https://youtu.be/HQuK0o4PrDo

 [![Upgrading GammaOS to v1.1 - Anbernic RG405M Custom Firmware CFW](https://i.imgur.com/EgOKl3J.png)](https://www.youtube.com/watch?v=HQuK0o4PrDo "Upgrading GammaOS to v1.1 - Anbernic RG405M Custom Firmware CFW")